precice/precice/tools/solverdummies/matlab/README.md

-# MATLAB solverdummy - experimental
+# MATLAB solverdummy

-This dummy marks the first successful attempts to get preCICE working with MATLAB.
-Right now, it is not much more than a copy of the cpp solverdummy refactored to work with the [C data API](https://de.mathworks.com/help/matlab/cc-mx-matrix-library.html).
+This dummy illustrates the use of precice with MATLAB using the MATLAB bindings based on the C data API.

+**Please note:** Currently, the MATLAB solverdummy can't be coupled with other solvers unless an exchange directory is specified with its full path in the config file.
+So, if you wish to couple with a different solver, please make sure to modify the config file accordingly.

 ## Compilation

-First, you need a C++ compiler that is compatible with MATLAB mex.
-Use the `mex -setup c++` command to check the configuration of your MEX.
-If necessary, change the compiler.
-Find more details in [MATLABs documentation](https://de.mathworks.com/help/matlab/matlab_external/choose-c-or-c-compilers.html).

-Then, you can compile the solverdummy by calling

-`mex solverdummy.cpp -lprecice -output solverdummy`

-in MATLAB.
-This will create a file named `solverdummy.mexa64` which can be called like every other MATLAB function.
+No compiling is necessary.
+You only have to compile the MATLAB bindings.

 ## Run